akseidel/WpfRevitUserKeynoteManager/README.md

 The Revit project needs to be a workshared file.

 Click on the KeyNote Editor icon in the Revit ribbon.
-(This add-in for this is planned to be in this repository: (*a link goes here*)

 ![](WpfRevitUserKeynoteManager/images/RevitKeyNotesExplainedjpg_Page10_Image1.jpg)